riya-singh2097/meme/README.md

 - Clean and minimal design
 - Displays a series of memes or quote cards
-- Easy to update by adding new images and captions
 - Hosted via GitHub Pages

 ## 🧠 Technologies Used